 The Public & Products Liability and Voluntary Workers Personal Accident insurance periods are from 1 April to 1 April 4pm each year and the Portable item insurance period is from 30 April to 30 April 4pm each year.

 For funded CLS, the information required to arrange the insurance cover is gathered via the

 online application for grant funding.

-Non-funded CLS are required to complete the insurance information form (DOC, 416KB) and submit to
+Non-funded CLS are required to complete the

 Public liability period: 1 April to 1 April each year